mostafamaklad/laravel-permission-mongodb/README.md

 }
 ```

-- note that if you need to use `HasRoles` trait with another model ex.`Page` you will also need to add `protected $guard_name = 'web';` as well to that model or you would get an error
+> Note: that if you need to use `HasRoles` trait with another model ex.`Page` you will also need to add `protected $guard_name = 'web';` as well to that model or you would get an error

 ```php
 use Jenssegers\Mongodb\Eloquent\Model as Model;